 Lisa joined the Pet Allies board after moving here from Colorado in 2018.
 Lisa held the role of President for Grand County Pet Pals, an all-volunteer non-profit promoting responsible pet stewardship in Grand County, Colorado for 11 years before moving to Arizona.

-Jonas has over 30 years of experience in the design and production of visual communications, creative direction, brand management and leading teams for Fortune 500 companies as well as small businesses and non-profits.
-She most recently held the position of Executive Director for Grand Seniors, a Colorado non-profit and is currently a freelance graphic designer.
+Jonas has over 30 years of experience in the design and production of visual communications, creative direction, brand management, and leading teams for Fortune 500 companies as well as small businesses and non-profits.
 Her greatest passion is animal advocacy and she endeavors to blend her creative and business expertise for the greater good of all animals and their welfare.
 She is consistently in awe of animals and their healing essence and strives to promote the importance of the human/animal bond and nurture that connection.

-Lisa lives with her husband Wayne their two rescue dogs Vinnie, former court case dog from Chicago and Betty, former Pet Allies resident plus five previously homeless and now incredibly spoiled cats.
+Lisa lives with her husband Wayne their two rescue dogs Vinnie, former court case dog from Chicago and Betty, former Pet Allies resident plus six previously homeless, and now incredibly spoiled cats.

 Rebecca has been a member of Pet Allies since 1999 and has been on the Board of Pet Allies since 2005.
 Rebecca's passion is helping pets live longer, healthier lives through spay/neuter.
 She acts as the Spay/Neuter Adviser for Pet Allies.
 Rebecca helps develop protocol for Pet Allies' high volume spay/neuter clinic and is also a Marketing volunteer.